Imagine you just finished a long day of travel. You sprawl out on the bed of your accommodation exhausted.

 The integrated stand allows you to stand it up without fear of tipping and burning surrounding materials.

-Coming in at only 1.3 pounds, it’s a great small travel steamer and iron.
+Coming in at only 1 pound, it’s a great small travel steamer and iron.

 - Ultra compact and lightweight